 Also in 2009, Inga-Maria’s mother Almut broke an 18-year silence to make an exclusive new appeal via the Belfast Telegraph, with the heartbreaking headline “Help bring an end to my 21-year nightmare”.
 In the article Almut showcased a never-before-seen photo of Inga-Maria and revealed that after the murder, RUC officers had travelled to Germany and interviewed all of Inga-Maria’s friends.
 She also said that she had received letters of support from across Ireland and remained in contact with Inga-Maria’s friends.
 She further revealed that on what would have been her twenty-first birthday she and her husband Josef invited all of Inga-Maria’s friends to their flat in her memory.

 In 2010 a new book, Passport To Murder by Ali Bracken, was published by Gill & McMillan.
 Featuring “True stories of foreigners killed in Ireland, the inside story behind the killings of 21* foreigners in Ireland”, the very first chapter is devoted to Inga-Maria’s case.
 It is a very well-written and meticulously-researched account but even more importantly features several pieces of substantial information never before revealed in any other article or book extract on the case to date, before or since.
-One of the most notable revelations discussed within the pages of this book but never mentioned in any other account concerns the fact that there are two separate individuals, the first of whom was arrested and the second of whom was “spoken to under caution”, in relation to the rape and murder of Inga-Maria.
+One of the most notable revelations discussed within the pages of this book but never mentioned in any other account concerns the fact that there are two separate individuals, the first of whom was arrested and the second of whom was “spoken to under caution”, in relation to the murder of Inga-Maria.
 From Passport To Murder by Ali Bracken:

 In this decade, one person has been spoken to under caution in relation to her murder.
 In 1988, shortly after her killing, a man was arrested and questioned but was later released without charge.
 “Do we have a prime or chief suspect?
 They are not words I’d use.
 I can say that the person spoken to in the past decade is not the same person who was arrested shortly after the body was found.
 But I will only rule people out after we find out what happened to her.
 Until we know what happened, the enquiry will continue as far as we can go with it,” explains Detective Murray.